Kotlin/KEEP/proposals/context-sensitive-resolution.md

 }
 ```

-The problem is that at the expression `value == UNKNOWN`, the known type of `value` is `T & Problem`, a case for which the single definite expected type is undefined.
+The problem is that at the expression `value == UNKNOWN`, the known type of `value` is `T & Problem`, a case for which the single definite contextual type is undefined.
 There are two reasons for this choice:

 - It is unclear in general how to treat intersection types, since other cases may not be as simple as dropping a type argument.
-- If in the future Kotlin gets a feature similar to GADTs, we may piggy back on the knowledge that `T` is equal to `Problem`, and face no problem in computing the single definite expected type.
+- If in the future Kotlin gets a feature similar to GADTs (such as [subtyping reconstruction](https://github.com/Kotlin/KEEP/pull/410)), we may piggy back on the knowledge that `T` is equal to `Problem`, and face no problem in computing the single definite contextual type.

 **Additional filtering of candidates**: should we filter out those candidates for which the resolution of the delayed argument with the corresponding parameter expected type fails?
 At this point we have decided to go with a "no".
 This answer has the benefit that if we ever move to "yes", the change is backward compatible, as opposed to the other direction.

 ### Risks

-One potential risk of this proposal is the difficulty of understanding _when_ exactly it is OK to drop the qualifier, which essentially corresponds to understanding the propagation of the expected type through the compiler.
+One potential risk of this proposal is the difficulty of understanding _when_ exactly it is OK to drop the qualifier, which essentially corresponds to understanding the propagation of the contextual type through the compiler.
 On the other hand, maybe this complete understanding is not required, as developers will be able to count on the main scenarios: the conditions on a `when` with subject, the immediate expression after a `return`, or the initializer of a property, given that the return type is known.

 Another potential risk is that we add more coupling between type inference and candidate resolution.
 On the other hand, in Kotlin those two processes are inevitably linked together -- to resolve the candidates of a call you need the type of the receivers and arguments -- so the step taken by this proposal feels quite small in comparison.